 This is a black basalt stone measuring about three–and–a–half feet high and two feet in width.
 It was discovered by a missionary named F.A.
 Klein in 1868 and subsequently broken into pieces by the Arabs, but not before a French scholar named Clermont Ganneau was able to make an impression of the inscription.
 It tells the story of the conquest of Omri, King of Israel, by Mesha, King of Moab, after years of Israelite subjugation of Moab.
 This version of events is corroborated in 1 Kings 16, and 2 Kings 3.
 The Moabite stone also makes mention of the “House of David,” King of Israel.
 (17)

 The Cyrus Cylinder

 This is a small clay cylinder about nine inches long inscribed with the account of the victory of King Cyrus of the Medo–Persian Empire over Babylon in 539 B.C.
 It makes references to his humanitarian resettlement policies.
 This description coincides with biblical accounts of the return of the Babylonian captives from Jerusalem to their homeland and King Cyrus’ provision for the rebuilding of the walls under Nehemiah (Neh 2:1-8).
 (18)

 The Weld Blundell Prism

 A list of Sumerian kings who ruled between 3200 and 1800 B.C. inscribed on a baked clay prism.
-This would have dated from slightly before the time of Abraham to about 700 years before the flood.
-Ten of these kings ruled before the flood and lived for hundreds of years like Adam’s descendants (Gen 5:1-32).
+This would have dated from about 700 years before the flood to about the time of Abraham.
+Ten of these kings ruled before the flood and lived for hundreds of years like Adam and his descendants (Gen 5:1-32).
 Herbert Weld Blundell, an English archaeologist, discovered it in Larsa, Iraq in 1922.
 (19)

 Roman Records of Jesus